 The WTO is based on the premise that trade should be:

-- predictable - so companies, investors and governments can be confident that the rules will not be changed, or trade barriers raised, arbitrarily.
+- predictable and transparent - so companies, investors and governments can be confident that the rules will not be changed, or trade barriers raised, arbitrarily;

-- more competitive - by discouraging unfair practices such as subsidies and dumping
+- more competitive - by discouraging unfair practices such as subsidies and dumping; and

-- encouraging of development – while WTO-based trade enables development, developing country members may need help developing their capacity to implement their obligations under the WTO agreements.
+- encouraging of development – while WTO-based trade enables development, developing country members may need help building their capacity to implement their obligations under the WTO agreements.

 New Zealand also actively participates in negotiations in pursuit of new market access commitments and trade rules.
 Negotiating at the WTO has a number of benefits.
 On its own New Zealand would stand less chance of persuading a bigger country to change a trading practice which impacted negatively on us.
 Furthermore, the WTO operates by consensus.
 Every member’s opinion carries the same weight and all members must agree before a decision can be made.
 This means that progress can be slow, but once an agreement is reached, all members are obliged to honour it.
-This system works to our advantage in four significant ways:

 At the heart of the WTO are the multilateral trade agreements.
 These are the legal ground rules for international trade covering goods, services and intellectual property that all WTO members must follow.